 - Is your relationship hurting, but your partner is unable or unwilling to attend therapy?

-- Frustrated by dating struggles, such as patterns of attraction to unavailable people or worries about if someone will leave once they know the “real” you?
+- Frustrated by dating, such as patterns of attraction to unavailable people or worries about if someone will leave once they know the “real” you?

 - Loneliness, Disconnection & Loss